-We live in the interesting times When lies and deceptions have a field day But the Truth is masked behind smokescreens Incarcerated in a dark corner far away.
+We live in the interesting times When Lies and Deceptions have a field day But Truth is masked behind smokescreens Incarcerated in a dark corner far away.

 Her hands and feet are tied down The mouth is sealed with smothering tapes She can only cry and writhe in her solitary agony Of everyday tortures and gangrapes.